Biking in the Summer Heat

 Biking when it’s hot can be enjoyable and fun by tweaking your route and adjusting your pace.

-Add a rear rack and panniers to your bike so that you don’t have to lug a heavy backpack on your back.
+Add a rear rack and panniers to your bike to prevent having to carry a heavy backpack on your back.

-Many gyms offer shower-only services if you don’t belong to a nearby gym.
-Add in some time to your commute so you can shower before heading to your final stop.
+Many gyms offer shower-only services.
+If you don’t belong to a nearby gym, add time into your commute to freshen up or shower.

-If you know you have to climb a hill, consider putting your bike on Metro or on the bus rather than riding up the hill.
+To avoid climbing a hill, consider putting your bike on Metro or on the bus.

-Wear a silk scarf or bandana to keep your hair in place, absorb some perspiration and preserve your coiffure when you take your helmet off.
+Wear a silk scarf or bandana to keep your hair in place, absorb perspiration, and to preserve your coiffure when you take your helmet off.

 E-bikes help you to pedal and exert less effort when going uphill.
 You may enjoy it so much that you’ll find yourself replacing car trips by riding your electric-assisted bicycle.

-Biking when it’s hot can be enjoyable and fun by tweaking your route and adjusting your pace.
+Biking when it’s hot can be enjoyable and fun by tweaking your route and adjusting your pace a bit.
 Most importantly, stay hydrated and keep cool during your summer ride.